El Dorado County Storm Water

 Construction activities include clearing, grading, excavating, stockpiling, and re-constructing new or existing facilities.
 Construction activity does not include routine operations and maintenance.

 When it rains or snows, storm water can carry pollutants from construction sites into storm drains, which convey untreated storm water directly to our creeks, rivers and lakes.
 Tracked mud and dirt at construction site access points and materials left uncovered, or improperly disposed of can get carried into storm drains.

 Use care on construction sites to keep pollution contained at the source.
 Proper use, storage, and disposal of materials goes a long way toward preventing storm water pollution.
 It is critical to install BMPs to help minimize erosion and keep wastes on-site and away from storm drains leading to our waters.

 Removing vegetation or disturbing the ground surface between October 15th and May 1st is prohibited in the Tahoe Basin, and for the rest of El Dorado County, additional requirements may apply.
 To view local erosion and sediment control requirements please visit the

-Specific regulations extend to construction sites disturbing one acre or more of ground surface or to sites less than one acre in size if they are a part of a larger common development.
+Specific state regulations extend to construction sites disturbing one acre or more of ground surface or to sites less than one acre in size if they are a part of a larger common development.

-For additional information on construction on the West Slope, visit: State of California Construction General Permit (West Slope)
+For additional state information on construction on the West Slope, visit: State of California Construction General Permit (West Slope)

 Western El Dorado County Storm Water Management Documents